ractivejs/ractivejs.github.io/docs/concepts/templates.md

 ### Expressions

 Expressions in mustaches are evaluated, and its result is used as the referenced value.
 Any changes to the expression's dependencies will re-evaluate the expression and update the rendered value.
+References to variables are taken from the current context and follow the regular [reference resolution](#reference-resolution) routine.

 ```js
 Ractive({